This is a post out of the 31 Days of Morning Circles. You can find the main page for this series here.

-Music activity for morning circle:
+Music activity for morning circle

 For additional ideas for music in the circle or anytime, you need to visit Ryan Judd’s website.
-Ryan is a music therapist who shares many original videos and songs for using music with a disabled child.
+Ryan is a music therapist who shares many original videos and songs for using music with a neurodivergent or disabled child.
 He has such a wonderful connection with his students.
 Ryan not only gets them to interact through music, but he also helps them build life skills, such as social skills.
 Visit The Rhythm Tree video blog part of his site.
-Pack a lunch, you will be there for a while!
+Pack a lunch; you will be there for a while!
 (Note: I am not an affiliate.
-I am sharing this because I absolutely love Ryan’s work.
+I am sharing this because I love Ryan’s work.
 The quality is exceptional).

 What music activities can you include in the main activity part of your morning circle?